elena-polyakova2/ksaj-leisure-games/README.md

 # ksaj-leisure-games

-This is an ecommerce Progressive Web Application built with TypeScript, JavaScript, React, Redux, React Hooks, Styled-Components, Firebase and deployed on Netlify.
+This is an e-commerce Progressive Web Application on this main branch built with JavaScript, React, Redux, React Hooks, Styled-Components, and Firebase and deployed on Netlify.